kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_05.md

 docker-compose logs mids
 ```

-As we did previously, open a Chrome browser on your laptop and connect:
+As we did previously, open a Chrome browser on your laptop and surf the jupyter notebook:

 ```
 http://xxx.xxx.xxx.xxx:8888/?token=xxx